Skip to content

 "It was super engaging, the regular school day they don't find interesting, they don't find engaging, [but] this is something they want to do and they see a future in."

 "His confidence went up!
-He felt like he knew how to make friends, and how to communicate his needs to his teachers when he would get overwhelmed.
 When he came home he said 'Mom, I feel so confident today!'
 So, for me, that was a win."

 Parent